-Maine Huts and Trails (MHT) features four eco-lodges located in the Carrabassett Valley and Bigelow Range near Kingfield, Maine.
+Maine Huts and Trails (MHT) features four eco-lodges in the Carrabassett Valley and Bigelow Range near Kingfield, Maine.
 The hut system is great for up to five days of hut-to-hut travel in summer, fall, and winter.
 The huts are 7 to 12 miles apart, with a full traverse of 42.7 miles over easy to moderate terrain.
-One of the youngest systems in the U.S., MHT huts (and groomed trails) are especially attractive during the winter months.
+One of the youngest systems in the U.S., MHT huts (and groomed trails) are especially attractive during winter.

 Stratton Brook Hut sleeps 44 visitors and is close to Sugarloaf, the downhill ski resort at the heart of Maine’s High Peaks region.
 This hut is 3.6 miles by trail from the state’s largest Nordic center, Sugarloaf Outdoor Center.
 At the center, you can rent snowshoes, skis, and bikes.
 In addition, guests enjoy great views of the Bigelow Range and Sugarloaf.
 Stratton Brook is the newest MHT hut and embodies lessons learned about design and construction methods for these unique backcountry structures.

 Appalachian Mountain Club Huts

 In 1888, the Appalachian Mountain Club (AMC) built the first recreational mountain hut in America, just as such structures were becoming popular in Europe.
 The entire AMC system – the second largest in the U.S. – was finally completed in 1964.